 - Don’t count on natural remedies touted for altitude sickness.
 Studies on the herb ginkgo biloba have had conflicting results.
 And a review of studies found no benefit from antioxidants (vitamins C, E and alpha-lipoic acid) or magnesium.
-Interestingly, another paper in the Journal of Travel Medicine last year noted that using coca leaf products, a traditional remedy often given to high-altitude travelers in South America, could increase AMS symptoms.
+Interestingly, a paper in the Journal of Travel Medicine noted that using coca leaf products, a traditional remedy often given to high-altitude travelers in South America, could increase AMS symptoms.

 Worst-case scenario: For most people, AMS is short-lived and relatively minor.
 But in some cases, notably above 9,800 feet, it can progress to high-altitude cerebral or pulmonary edema.
 These are life-threatening conditions, characterized by such symptoms as mental confusion, difficulty maintaining balance, extreme shortness of breath and severe cough.
 If you experience any of these symptoms, you must immediately descend to lower altitude and get medical treatment.

 Originally published November 11, 2013; updated March 12, 2019.

 Also see Jet Lag: Causes and Treatment.